immcantation/immcantation/docs/tutorials/tutorials.rst

     :alt: How to use the Immcantation Lab container
     :align: left

-Learn how to obtain and use the container with the Jupyter Notebooks and data neeed to follow the other Immcantation tutorials.
+Information on obtaining and using the container with the Jupyter notebooks and data needed to follow the Immcantation tutorials can be found within the general :doc:`Docker guide <intro>`.

-.. admonition:: Tutorial

-    :doc:`How to use the Immcantation Lab container <containers>` covers:

-    + Overview of the available containers
-    + Steps to obtain and use the Lab container and the tutorials

 Introductory Webinar